 - Make pumpkin bread, pie, or other pumpkin recipes.

 - Have the child read the repeated line "'Round, and 'round, across the ground..." with you and find the rhyming words.

 - Paint a paper lunch bag orange on all sides, leaving the top two inches to paint green.
 Let dry.
 Stuff with crumpled up newspaper or grocery sacks.
 Tie off the top with a green pipecleaner and twist as the vine.

 Carve a pumpkin making the face out of various shapes learned.
 Use this time to review shapes and spatial words.
 Allow your child to dig out the seeds.
 Afterwards count out groups of seeds.
 Encourage your child to pick up the seeds using their thumb and index fingers.
 Make pumpkin seeds together afterwards!

 • Gross Motor Skill:

 Place pillows, couch cushions or anything soft on the floor for your child to crawl over.
 Have fun making mountains and climbing peaks!
 If the weather is nice, rake a big pile of leaves.
 Pretend you are Moses climbing Mount Sinai to receive the 10 Commandments.
 Act out the narrative between God and Moses and discuss God's holiness and goodness.

 • Visual Perception Skill:

 This week focus on the Matching Visual Perception worksheets and ask the child to choose from four pictures the one that most looks like the sample picture.
-Worksheets are available by clicking the links below or in the ABCJLM Visual Perception Workbook available to purchase.
-The worksheets are in no specific order.
+Additional worksheets available in the ABCJLM Visual Perception Workbook.

 This page may contain affiliate links.
 Please read our disclosure policy.